frePPLe/frepple/doc/installation-guide/linux-binaries.rst

    Until it is changed, a message is displayed on the login page.

 **************************
-Debian installation script
+Ubuntu installation script
 **************************

-This section shows the completely automated installation script for installing and configuring frePPLe with a PostgreSQL database on a Debian server.
+This section shows the completely automated installation script for installing and configuring frePPLe with a PostgreSQL database on an Ubuntu server.

 We use this script for our unit tests.
 You can use it as a guideline and inspiration for your own deployments.